jpsca/properform/docs/docs/crash.md

     )
 ```

 Note that we have it so validate() is only called if there is POST data.
-The reason we gate the validation check this way is that when there is no POST data (like in step [1]) we don’t want to cause validation errors.
+The reason we gate the validation check this way is that, when there is no POST data (like in step [1]), we don’t want to cause validation errors.

 If the form was submitted and has errors, it'll be shown again to the user, only this time with error messages.